Evocation (band): Foundation (1991–1992)

 Evocation was formed in the autumn of 1991 in Borås by bassist Thomas Josefsson, vocalist Jani Karvola, guitarist Marko Palmén, drummer Janne K. Bodén and guitarist Vesa Kenttäkumpu.
 A few months later, Evocation parted ways with vocalist Jani Karvola.
-Thomas Josefsson filled the empty spot as vocalist but ceased to continue playing bass.
+Thomas Josefsson filled the empty spot as vocalist but stopped playing bass.
 In 1992, two demos were recorded.
 The first was recorded at Sunlight Studio with producer Tomas Skogsberg.
 It resulted in a three track and intro demo limited to 500 copies entitled "The Ancient Gate".
-Later in an interview, Skogsberg named Evocation as "the best demo band he ever had recorded".
+Later, in an interview, Skogsberg named Evocation as "the best demo band he ever had recorded".
 Before the sound recording, Christian "Kricke" Saarinen filled the role as bassist.
 The second demo contained four tracks and was recorded in a local studio.
-Later on, both demos gathered cult status within tape trader communities and are now considered true gems from the early years of the Swedish Death Metal scene.
+Both demos gathered cult status within tape trader communities and are now considered true gems from the early years of the Swedish Death Metal scene.
 After the recordings, Evocation played shows with other death metal bands such as Ceremonial Oath, Dark Tranquillity, Dismember, and Liars in Wait.